z3f1r0/z3f1r0.github.io/about.md

 <div name="introduction">

-<cite>Like the west wind I don’t understand yet if I should be like a gentle breeze or a mighty storm.</cite>
+<cite>Like the west wind, I haven't yet understood whether I should be like a gentle breeze or a mighty storm.</cite>
 <br><br>

 My name is <i>Peter</i> and <b>z3f1r0</b> is the nickname I use in Internet and it refers to the Greek God of the West wind which blows like a sweet breeze in spring but became like a mighty storm in winter.